KhartesViewer/khartes/README.md

 it does allow you to add dots to the Fragment View to highlight features of interest.

 These dots are actually the nodes of a fragment whose only purpose is to provide annotation.
-Here are the steps to add an annotation to your Fragment View:
+Here are the steps to add annotation to your Fragment View:

 1. Go to the Fragments tab in the Control Area and create a new fragment.